dougburks/ohmydebn-docs/docs/browser.md

 ## Installing Other Browsers

-If you prefer Google Chrome or Firefox, you can install them by going to [OhMyDebn Menu](#ohmydebn-menu) -> Install -> Browser.
+If you prefer Google Chrome or Firefox, you can install them by going to the [OhMyDebn menu](ohmydebn-menu.md) and selecting Install -> Browser.